Waigo01/math_utils_lib/README.md

-This repo provides a number of math utilities:
+This repo/crate provides a number of math utilities:

 - parsing and evaluating expressions containing matrices and vectors
 - solving equations